Bucko13/bcoin-api-reference/source/includes/_wallet.md

 }
 ```

 Get wallet info by ID.
+If no id is passed in the CLI it assumes an id of `primary`.

 ### HTTP Request
 `GET /wallet/:id`